LLNL/sundials/doc/arkode/examples/source/c_serial.rst

 This problem is an ARKODE clone of the CVODE problem, ``cv_KrylovDemo_prec``.
 This is a demonstration program using the SUNLINSOL_SPGMR linear solver module.
-As explained more thoroughly in [HSR2017]_, the problem is a stiff ODE system that arises from a system of PDEs modeling a six-species food web population model, with predator-prey interaction and diffusion on the unit square in two dimensions.
+As explained more thoroughly in :cite:p:`cvode_ex`, the problem is a stiff ODE system that arises from a system of PDEs modeling a six-species food web population model, with predator-prey interaction and diffusion on the unit square in two dimensions.
 We have a system with 6 components, :math:`C = [c^1,\,